ohtarr/service-now-model/README.md

 # ServiceNowModel
 A laravel Model to access service now table api

-You are nutz if you use this...ABSolutELY MENtal!
+You are nutz if you use this...ABSolutELY MENtal!:+1:

 Requires Laravel 5.x and GuzzleHttp